-Many of the settings that are brought to life through Disney animations may be fictional, but the Disney princesses themselves do have real backgrounds, whether they are based on real people or they are totally imagined.
-Their heritage is often credited to the original author of the fairy tales and the culture that said author came from.
+Many of the settings brought to life through Disney animations may be fictional.
+Still, the Disney princesses themselves have real backgrounds, whether based on real people or totally imagined.
+Their heritage is often credited to the original author of the fairy tales and their culture.

 You might never be able to visit King Triton's underwater Kingdom or the sweeping land of Arendelle, but you can check out these real-life destinations where the Disney princesses came from.
 Keep reading to find out where they are!

-Disney's Sleeping Beauty doesn't specifically state that it's set in France; however, there are several clues throughout which certainly allude to that fact, including the playing of the French national anthem and the presence of the French symbol fleur-de-lis.
+Disney's Sleeping Beauty doesn't expressly state that it's set in France; however, there are several clues throughout that allude to that fact, including the playing of the French national anthem and the presence of the French symbol fleur-de-lis.
 So, it's reasonable to assume that Princess Aurora comes from France.

 While it's debated whether Mulan ever really existed, we do know for a fact that the Disney version of the character comes from China.
-The film is set in the north of the country during the Sui dynasty when the population was under attack from the invading Huns.
+The film is set in the country's north during the Sui dynasty when the population was under attack from the invading Huns.
 Mulan also features a couple of famous Chinese landmarks.

-When visiting China, Disney fans and non-Disney fans alike flock to the Great Wall.
+Disney fans and non-Disney fans flock to the Great Wall when visiting China.
 Not only was this featured in the movie, but it's one of the most impressive manmade landmarks on the planet.

-Perrault is also responsible for several other fairy tales that are popular today, some of which have been also turned into classic animations by Disney.
+Perrault is also responsible for several other fairy tales popular today, some of which have also been turned into classic animations by Disney.
 He is credited with writing Puss in Boots, Little Red Riding Hood, Little Tom Thumb, and a later version of Sleeping Beauty.

-A classic story from the Brothers Grimm, most experts agree that Snow White comes from Germany.
-In the original German tale, the evil Queen, who is Snow White's stepmother, is actually named Queen Grimhilde, giving away the story's German heritage.
-There are a number of differences between the Disney version and the original tale, so it's worth reading the original just to be surprised!
+Most experts agree that Snow White comes from Germany, a classic story from the Brothers Grimm.
+In the original German tale, the evil Queen, Snow White's stepmother, is actually named Queen Grimhilde, giving away the story's German heritage.
+There are several differences between the Disney version and the original tale, so it's worth reading the original just to be surprised!

-Interestingly, the stunning Bavarian castle known as Neuschwanstein Castle was actually the inspiration for another Disney princess's home: Sleeping Beauty's castle at Disneyland.
+Interestingly, the stunning Bavarian castle known as Neuschwanstein Castle inspired another Disney princess's home: Sleeping Beauty's castle at Disneyland.

 If there's one Disney princess that is very proud of where she comes from, it's Merida.
-Living in medieval Scotland, Merida is quite different from most of the other Disney princesses.
+Merida is quite different from most other Disney princesses living in medieval Scotland.
 She's not looking for a prince, shoots her own arrows, and cares more about her relationship with her mom than boys.

-Scotland is a great destination if you're interested in seeing medieval castles, just like the one we see in Brave.
+Scotland is an excellent destination if you're interested in seeing medieval castles, just like the one we see in Brave.
 The scenery in the movie is also dramatic, misty, and green.
-Visit the Scottish Highlands and you'll see it for real!
+Visit the Scottish Highlands, and you'll see it for real!

-Pocahontas may have been a real figure but the character we see in the Disney movie leads a very different life from her historical counterpart.
+Pocahontas may have been an actual figure, but the character we see in the Disney movie leads a very different life from her historical counterpart.
 Let's just say her story was Disney-fied to have a happy ending!

 One of Disney's more recent main characters, and not strictly a princess, Moana is the daughter of a Hawaiian chief.
 The story is straight out of mythology, based on the tale of Maui and how he created the Pacific Islands by fishing them out of the ocean.